gabriel-rosa/gabriel-rosa.github.io/_posts/2020-08-23-past-projects.md

 ---
 layout: post
 title: Past projects
-tags: [events, meetup]
+tags:
+  - events
+  - meetup
+published: true
 ---

 * TOC
 {:toc}

-As a self taught graphics programmer, tutorials and personal projects were some of the best learning tools I had access to, especially personal projects.
+As a self taught graphics programmer, tutorials and personal projects were some of the best learning tools I had access to.
 They are a fun and engaging way to learn, and at the end of the day you have something cool you can show other people.

-Here I've collected some of the personal projects I've developed ~~and abandoned~~ over the years.
+Here I've collected some of the personal projects I've developed over the years.

 ## 2014